Skip to main content

 Chinese Snake Cucumber cucumber Feb 15 Feb 22 Transplant May 8

-Chioggia Beet root_vegetable Feb 22 Direct Sow Apr 18 – Apr 28
+Chioggia Beet root vegetable Feb 22 Direct Sow Apr 18 – Apr 28

 Chocolate Cherry Sunflowers flower Feb 1 Feb 15 Transplant May 1 – May 16